Chupart/tg-generator-bot/README.md

 It's been a hot minute since I last dabbled in software development, so things might be a tad rusty. 🛠️ But, hey, shoutout to ChatGPT for doing most of the heavy lifting here! 🚀

+## TODO

+- [ ] Normal OOP for bot code
+- [ ] Stop carrying global state with generation_results, use class
+- [ ] Add proper image gallery message deletion (now it collects all messages ever sent and tries to delete them on every message send)
+- [ ] Add tasks queue
+- [ ] Add more than one worker

 ## License

 This project is open source and available under the [MIT License](LICENSE).